santorkas12/realtime-commenting-system/README.md

 ### Real-time updates with Websockets
 The RTCS project also exposes a Websocket server from which clients can receive new comments on an Article in real time.
 This has been developed using Django Channels with an InMemory channel layer for testing and development purposes.

 Websocket consumers (connections) are available for viewing each articles new comments in real-time.
-Using the ws://<server_ip>:<port>/ws/article/<article_id>/comments URL, users can receive all new comments for Article with ID <article_id> in real-time.
+Using the ***ws://<server_ip>:<port>/ws/article/<article_id>/comments*** URL, users can receive all new comments for Article with ID <article_id> in real-time.
 For example, when a user navigates to view an Article's comments using the UI, in addition to GET /articles/<article_id>/comments, which would retrieve all existing comments of that article, a ws/article/<article_id>/comments request will be sent to establish a Websocket connection with the server, over which new comments will be received as soon as they are created with POST /articles/<article_id>/comments.

-***Note that establishing a Websocket connection with ws/article/<article_id>/comments requires the 'Origin' header to be set.
-Its value in the development environment is http://127.0.0.1:8000.***
+***Note that establishing a Websocket connection with ws/article/<article_id>/comments requires the 'Origin' header to be set*** Its expected format is http://<server_ip>:<server_port>, and its value in the default development environment is http://127.0.0.1:8000.